amribrahim1/amribrahim1/README.md

 - 🔭 I’m currently working on [Construcllo](https://www.construcllo.com/)

-- 💬 **I have 3 years of experience as Full-Stack developer using React / Redux js, Next js, and Node js.**
+- 💬 **I have 3 years and 6 months of experience as Full-Stack developer using React / Redux js, Next js, and Node js.**

 - 👨‍💻 My full resume and portfolio are available at [https://amribrahim1.github.io/MyResume](https://amribrahim1.github.io/MyResume)